X-Block/X-Block/README.md

 # X-Block
-X-Block aims at best blockchain for everyone!
+X-Block aims to be the best blockchain for everyone!